-Teacher chaperones will need to participate in group interviews with student finalists on Tuesday 26 November 2019 and participate in the announcement ceremony in February 2020.
+Teacher chaperones will need to participate in group interviews with student finalists in Melbourne and participate in the announcement ceremony in 2020.

 Applications will be reviewed by a selection panel including government and education representatives.

 Shortlisted applicants will be contacted in late October 2019 for interviews.